we-are-futureproof/www/.ai/content-management.md

 ### Case Studies

-Case studies content is defined within:
+Case studies content is defined within page files and a component:
 - The case studies overview in `app/case-studies/page.tsx`
 - Preview on homepage in `components/home/CaseStudyPreview.tsx`
 - Individual case study pages in `app/case-studies/[slug]/page.tsx`